bichanna/guineapig/README.md

 # guineapig

 guineapig is a simple CLI for tracking pocket money.
+(I'm adding GUI as well!)

 ## Installation